shay90210/shay90210/README.md

 ## INTRODUCTION :
-As a new learner with a passion for technology, I am continuously learning about the intricacies of the industry.
-My pre-apprenticeship and self-motivation have enabled me to acquire skills in HTML, CSS, and Ruby.
-I am currently expanding my knowledge on Python, Ruby on Rails, data structures, and algorithms.
+As a driven career-changer with a background in education, healthcare, and technical support for timekeeping systems, I bring a user-centered perspective to software development.
+I’m currently building my technical foundation through a learning from Nucamp and through self-directed projects that strengthen my skills in HTML, CSS, Ruby/Ruby on Rails, Python/Django, & MongoDB.
+I’m also expanding my understanding of data structures, algorithms, and modern development practices.

-My interest in software engineering extends to cybersecurity, and I am exploring opportunities in this area to understand how software can be developed and secured to mitigate potential cyber threats.
-By combining my knowledge of software engineering with cybersecurity, I aim to create innovative and secure applications that will keep both users and organizations safe.
+My growing interest in software engineering naturally extends into cybersecurity, where I’m exploring how secure coding principles, access control, and threat mitigation intersect with building reliable applications.
+My goal is to combine my technical training with real-world experience to create safe, intuitive, and scalable software that supports both users and organizations.

 ## ABOUT :
-- Self-Taught learner and Pre-Apprentice Student w/ Discover Partner Institute (DPI)
-- Content Creator for the DEV community
-- Teacher Credentials and Leadership/Supervisor experience
+- Former teacher with leadership, training, and supervisor experience
+- Professional background in healthcare and system support

 ## PRIMARY PROJECT PROGRAMMING LANGUAGES :
 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=shay90210&layout=compact&theme=dark" />